 Agent Conduct.
-Contractor shall implement policies and procedures to ensure that only agents who have been duly certified by the Exchange and maintain that certification may receive compensation for enrolling individuals in the Exchange
+Contractor shall implement policies and procedures to ensure that only agents who have been duly certified by the Exchange and maintain that certification may receive compensation for enrolling individuals in the Exchange.

+Agent of Record.
+At initial enrollment, individuals may notify the Exchange of an Agent delegation.
+The Exchange shall send notice of the delegation to the Contractor for the Contractor’s review.
+If the Contractor approves the delegation, Contractor shall make the change in their system and follow Contractor’s normal administrative procedures, including notifying the current agent as appropriate.
+If the Contractor denies the delegation request, Contractor shall notify the individual, the agent and the Exchange within 10 ten business days of such denial.

+Change to Agent of Record.
+The Exchange shall notify agents to send consumer Agent of Record Change Request to the applicable Contractor.
+If the Contractor approves the change, Contractor shall make the change in their system and follow Contractor’s normal administrative procedures, including notifying the current agent as appropriate.
+If the Contractor denies the change request, Contractor shall notify the consumer and the Agent.
+Contractor shall notify the Exchange of any agent of record changes in a standard format developed by the Exchange via e-mail within two business days and provide the Exchange and the agent the following: enrollee name, Exchange case number, former agent name and license number, new agent name, license number and contact information and the effective date of the change.
+The Exchange shall process changes to agent of record within two business days from receipt of the change from Contractor.

-2.3 SHOP Exchange
+2.3 Covered California for Small Business Exchange

-The Exchange shall establish SHOP to assist Employers by facilitating enrollment of Employees into QHPs.
-Contractor shall process SHOP enrollments from small businesses determined by the Exchange to be eligible for coverage in the SHOP in accordance with the terms set forth in this Agreement and Federal and State laws, rules and regulations.
-All specified Employees, and their Family Members, of Employers who are eligible in accordance with the Affordable Care Act, California Affordable Care Act, and Regulations may obtain coverage through SHOP as permitted by State and Federal laws, rules and regulations, including the regulations set forth at 45 C.F.R.
-Subpart H, § 155.700 et seq.
+The Exchange has established Covered California for Small Business to assist Employers by facilitating enrollment of Employees into QHPs.
+Contractor shall process Covered California for Small Business enrollments from small businesses determined by the Exchange to be eligible for coverage in accordance with the terms set forth in this Agreement and Federal and State laws, rules and regulations.
+All specified Employees, and their Family Members, of Employers who are eligible in accordance with the Affordable Care Act, California Affordable Care Act, and Regulations may obtain coverage through Covered California for Small Business as permitted by State and Federal laws, rules and regulations.
 The Exchange will assume statutory obligation as required as part of initial enrollment that would otherwise be carried out by Contractor, such as assuring completion of agent attestation, if applicable.

-2.3.1 SHOP Enrollment Periods
+2.3.1 Covered California for Small Business Enrollment Periods

-Contractor agrees to allow Employers and Employees to purchase coverage in SHOP (i) during an initial Open Enrollment Period in 2013, (ii) at any point during the year after the initial Open Enrollment Period (“rolling enrollment period”) and (iii) as a result of specified triggering events, during Special Enrollment Periods.
-Contractor shall accept changes to enrollment received from the Exchange other than during the Employer’s Open Enrollment period for qualifying events as required under applicable laws, rules and regulations, including those set forth at 45 C.F.R. §155.330.
-Contractor agrees to accept new Employers and Employees in SHOP and individual Enrollees in SHOP who enroll during these periods.
+Contractor agrees to allow Employers and Employees to purchase coverage in Covered California for Small Business at any point during the year (“rolling enrollment period”) and as a result of specified triggering events, during Special Enrollment Periods.
+Contractor shall accept changes to enrollment received from the Exchange other than during the Employer’s Open Enrollment period for qualifying events as required under State and Federal laws, rules and regulations,.
+Contractor agrees to accept new Employers, Employees and eligible dependents who enroll during these periods in Covered California for Small Business.

-2.3.2 SHOP Coverage Effective Dates
+2.3.2 Covered California for Small Business Coverage Effective Dates

 Upon verification of eligibility and selection of Contractor’s QHP, the Exchange shall: (i) process enrollment of Employees into Contractor’s QHPs, (ii) establish effective dates of Employee coverage, and (iii) transmit enrollment information for Employees to Contractor and Contractor shall notify Employee of the effective date of coverage.